Stomper10/CheXpert/README.md

 At the bottom of the CheXpert [webpage](https://stanfordmlgroup.github.io/competitions/chexpert/), write a registration form to download the CheXpert dataset.
 You will receive an email with the download link.
 Right-click your mouse on the download link(439GB or 11GB) and click 'Copy link address'.

-Then, open Git Bash to run the following command.
+Then, run the following command.
 Paste your link address inside the double quotation marks(PLEASE RUN WITH QUOTATION MARKS).
 It will take a while even for the downsampled(11GB) dataset.
 In this experiment, I used the downsampled dataset.

 ```bash
 wget "link_address_you_copied"